Tips for Surviving College Essays

 - Just write.
 You can’t revise a blank page.
 Set a timer for five minutes and don’t stop typing.
 Don’t hit backspace.
 Just write.
 It’s OK if you hate it.
 It’s OK if it’s terrible.
 Just write.

 - Revise.
 Be ruthless.
 Cut superfluous words.
 You’ve got to get down to 650, or 500, or 250, or 50.
 You’ve got no room for anything that doesn’t have a purpose.
 Delete.
-Save your drafts, though.
+Save your drafts.
 They might be useful later.
 Don’t get too attached to sentences.
 They might be beautiful.
 They might also be unnecessary.
 Go back to the prompt(s).
 Are you answering the question(s)?
 Get specific.
 Go deeper.
-What did the room smell like?
 Read it aloud to yourself.
 Does it sound like something you’d say?
 Record yourself.
 Play it back.

 - Ask for help.
 It’s important that your essay be your story, in your words, but feedback is critical to any writing process.
 You might ask your teachers, friends, or family to read your essay and provide their thoughts.
 Get Smarter Prep is here to help, too.
 Our College Essay Writing course is designed to help you develop your ideas and write your best essays!
 Contact us for more information or to get started!